 Let’s buy a domain!

 You can type in your domain name, including your top-level domain.
-This is .com, .biz, .org, .tools, and so on.
-There are tons of top-level domains, and if you aren’t sure which one you want, leave it out and see what Cloudflare suggests.
+These are .com, .biz, .org, .tools, etc. There are tons of top-level domains, and if you aren’t sure which one you want, leave it out and see what Cloudflare suggests.
 For fun, let’s say we’re helping Albuquerque DSA set up their site.
-I like the .group TLD, so I chose that.
-This is what Cloudflare will show me:
+I like the .group TLD, so I’ll use that for this example.

-Select “purchase” and complete the purchase process.
+Complete the purchase process.
 You will be asked for your address and contact information – this information is not public.
-Cloudflare has something called WHOIS privacy on by default, so if someone tries to look up who owns a domain, it will not show them anything.
-Cloudflare is required to keep this information for legal purposes, so keep that in mind.
-Once you’re done, it should appear in your Cloudflare Dashboard like so:
+Gandi has something called WHOIS privacy on by default, so if someone tries to look up who owns a domain, it will not show them anything.
+Gandi is required to keep this information for legal purposes, so keep that in mind.

-We need to do one more thing with Cloudflare.
-Get an open Notepad doc open, we need to save a special string of text.
+We need to do one more thing with Gandi.
+Get an open Notepad or empty document open – we need to save a special string of text.
 Here’s what to do:

-Click your user icon in the top-right corner of the page and select My Profile.
+- Click your username in the top-right corner

 Let’s build your VPS!

 Now we need somewhere to point that fancy new domain name!
 There are many options to choose from when selecting a company to provide you a VPS.
 Cloudron recommends four options that offer one-click easy installation.
 Amazon is a popular option, but fuck Jeff Bezos.

 Vultr is what I use, and is a popular option that offers one-click install.
 It also has one of the best user interfaces available, to make managing your resources and sharing them with others easier.
 Digital Ocean is also a popular alternative that offers slightly less performance per dollar, but has a wider variety of service.